-Although the quasi-experimental analysis of archival data may obviate ethical problems involved with conducting prospective research into the idea of media suicide contagion, there are several rather serious shortcomings about the
+Although the quasi-experimental analysis of archival data may obviate ethical problems involved with conducting prospective research into the idea of media suicide contagion, there are several rather serious shortcomings about the approach that may be interpreted as rendering any inferences as to the influence of media publicity on suicide uncompelling.

 First of all, even if one accepts that official records of suicide fatalities are accurate and that variations are not attributable to variations in how suicide is measured rather than variations in the incidence per se, the logical structure of the approach, in its own terms, appears flawed.
 Specifically, there is a problem involved with the level at which analysis is conducted; media suicide contagion refers to a phenomenon that occurs at the level of the individual, that an individual's exposure to suicide stories in the media influences that individual's suicidality.
 However, Motto's research was based on inferences made from aggregated population-level statistical associations between a rather poor indicator of population exposure to suicide publicity and subsequent levels of recorded suicide in that population.
 Making inferences about the meaning of statistical associations occurring at population level, involves committing what is known as the ecological fallacy, so called because it is quite possible that associations occurring at population level do not occur at the level of the individual (Robinson 1950, Poppel and Day 1996).
 Secondly, and perhaps more fundamentally, there is no compelling reason to suggest that predictions that were too high were a consequence of fewer people being exposed to suicide, since the research provided no evidence that fewer people were mediately exposed to suicide during the newspaper strike.
 Crucially, there is no reason to suppose that some fatalities appearing in the suicide statistics during non-blackout periods used to generate predictions had actually been exposed to media representations of suicide, for the simple reason that this information is not provided in the archival records.